 - set all main body text in Avenir Book (click here to see Avenir Book) 8.5 / 12, 70% black, with an extra 3 points between paragraphs using the appropriately supplied stylesheet

 - As a general rule columns of text should align vertically and horizontally (there are instances when you might want to break this rule, but without such an intent this rule should apply)

 - print on the front of super A3 size Epson Premium Luster Photo Paper (19" x 13") and trim to 17" x 11"

 - must show a credit line which begins with "Page design:" and ends with " / DEsigners."
 There are spaces on both sides of the "/".
 Following the colon, specific tasks performed by others is to be listed (i.e., Page design: Raymond Nichols; retouching: Hendrik-Jan Francke; copy: Robyn Phillips; photography: Bill Deering."

 - care must be taken to use understandably named files and supporting images

 - files should be well-organized in appropriate folders

-- the designer of any page must supply all images (typically, at least 300 dpi at the size used) and any typefaces used (beyond Avenir and Didot) to the caretaker of the VC family album master copy pages (typically in the form of a CD with all of the appropriate files)
+- the designer of any page must supply a folder containing all images (typically, at least 300 dpi at the size used) and any typefaces used beyond Avenir and Didot to the caretaker of the VC family album master copy pages (typically in the form of a CD with all of the appropriate files)